cheikhsidi/games-purchasing_Analysis/README.md

 # Project Summart
-Analyzing the data for a fantasy game Heroes of a gaming Company
+Analyzing the data for a fantasy game Heroes of a gaming Company using Pandas and Matplotlib

 - generate a report that breaks down the game's purchasing data into meaningful insights using Pandas library and jupyter Notebook.
   - Player Count